HPE launches solution marketplace for Ezmeral data analytics platform

 The Ezmeral Container Platform and ML Ops are available as cloud services through HPE GreenLake now, and Ezmeral Data Fabric will be available as a GreenLake service in the future.

-ISVs to validate their application on Ezmerel for quicker deployment thanks to a new technology ecosystem program.
+ISVs have the ability to validate their application on Ezmerel for quicker deployment thanks to a new technology ecosystem program.

 An Ezmerel marketplace has also been launched that offers validated full-stack solutions from ISV partners, and open-source projects such as Apache Spark, and Tensorflow.